 Course outline and modules

 Civil engineering is the professional practice of designing and developing infrastructure projects, which includes planning, budgeting, surveying and construction management.
 Part of the civil engineering and infrastructure cluster here at Aston, this course examines the societal, economic and operational issues related to construction.
 There’s a high demand for graduates with these skills.
 With more than two million people currently employed in the construction sector across the UK, and the industry continuing to grow, this demand is increasing.
-This new course, to be launched in 2020, aims to address a key skills gap.
+This course aims to address a key skills gap.
 It’s designed to be contemporary and innovative, meeting the needs of industry.

 As you’ll be learning and living in the middle of Britain’s second city, you’ll also gain invaluable, real-life experience of the challenges and opportunities faced by the people and organisations responsible for constructing our built environment.

 What you’ll learn

 The core subjects at the heart of the degree – structures, materials, geotechnics, transport, infrastructure, engineering and construction management – will equip you with key expertise and enhance your employability.

 During the course you will study a wide range of subjects, beginning with the fundamentals of civil engineering, including construction materials, mechanics and mathematical skills.

 You will spend a year in industry as part of the course before completing your studies in year four with a research project and a design project as well as the opportunity to specialise in either transport, infrastructure, engineering or construction management.

 The skills you will gain are in high demand and, as a graduate, you will be able to contribute to the ongoing development of the built environment in which we live and work.